 Answer: No. This is the classic illustration of a "wild deed" which is outside of the chain of title.
+See Title terest in real property.

-See Title Standard 1.1.3 for the search necessary to establish a chain of title with respect to a particular interest in real property.
+Standard 1.1.3 for the search necessary to establish a chain of title with respect to a particular inrecorded in A County.
+A certified copy thereof as recorded in B County is obtained and recorded in A County.
+Should the title be accepted as marketable?